sdmx-twg/sdmx-csv/metadata-message/docs/sdmx-csv-field-guide.md

 - The second column always contains the metadataset identification information in the form *AGENCY:ARTEFACT_ID(VERSION)*(1), e.g. `AGENCY:MD_SET(1.0.0)`.
   - If option `labels=both` (see *[here](#optional-parameters)*): The ID and the localised name of the metadataset separated by the term ": ", e.g. `ESTAT:MD_SET(1.0.0): Metadataset 1`.
   - If the metadataset identification information is already given in the column header then this field is left empty.
+- The third column contains one character representing one of the current 4 action types:
+  - "I": Information - Metadata is for information purposes.
+  - "A": Append -  Metadata is an incremental update for an existing metadataset or the provision of new metadata or documentation (attribute values) formerly absent.
+If any of the supplied metadata is already present, it will not replace that metadata.
+This corresponds to the "Update" value found in version 1.0 of the SDMX Technical Standards.
+  - "R": Replace - Metadata is to be replaced, and may also include additional metadata to be appended.
+  - "D": Delete - Metadata is to be deleted.
-- The third column always contains the target type according to the resource names defined for Structural Metadata Queries, e.g. `dataflow`.
+- The fourth column always contains the target type according to the resource names defined for Structural Metadata Queries, e.g. `dataflow`.
-- The fourth column always contains the target identification information in the form *AGENCY:ARTEFACT_ID(VERSION)*(1), e.g. `AGENCY:DF(1.0.0)`.
+- The fifth column always contains the target identification information in the form *AGENCY:ARTEFACT_ID(VERSION)*(1), e.g. `AGENCY:DF(1.0.0)`.
   - If option `labels=both` (see *[here](#optional-parameters)*): The ID and the localised name of the target separated by the term ": ", e.g. `AGENCY:DF(1.0.0): Dataflow 1`.
-- The fifth column always contains the metadata attribute identification information included all parent metadata attributes separated by a dot "." in the form *METADATA_ID[.METADATA_ID]+*, complemented by at least one pair of squared brackets to indicate the position of that attribute in the current branch of nested attributes within the metadataset, e.g. `CONTACT[2].PHONE[3]`.
+- The sixth column always contains the metadata attribute identification information included all parent metadata attributes separated by a dot "." in the form *METADATA_ID[.METADATA_ID]+*, complemented by at least one pair of squared brackets to indicate the position of that attribute in the current branch of nested attributes within the metadataset, e.g. `CONTACT[2].PHONE[3]`.
 An additional pair of squared brackets at the end of the identification information is to be used if the value of the corresponding ATTRIBUTE_VALUE column contains multiple values and/or multiple languages and in the later case encapsulates the ISO 2-letter language codes that can be encountered in that column, separated by the character in the squared brackets defined in the METADATAFLOW/METADATAPROVISION column header field, e.g. `CONTACT[2].PHONE[1][]` for multiple values or `GENERAL_INFO[1].DESCRIPTION[1][en;fr]` for multi-lingual values.
-- The sixth column contains the attribute value, e.g. `"<p>An XHTML text</p>"`.
+- The seventh column contains the attribute value, e.g. `"<p>An XHTML text</p>"`.
 All string/textual values (complete string between column-separating commas including ID's or language codes) should always be encapsulated in quotation marks, especially if they contain commas or quotation marks.
 Quotation marks in strings/textual values must always be escaped by double-quotes.
 - The other custom columns contain any potentially localised custom content.

 ## Localisation